 The first phase of selection is blind; we'll only consider talk information and not speaker information.
 In the second phase of selection, we'll consider speaker information if needed.
 Our goal is to determine the program largely by talk content while still ensuring a diversity of talks and speakers.

-Talk submissions will close on April 13th at 11:59 PST.
-You'll be notified as to whether or not your talk proposal has been submitted via email by mid-May.
+You'll be notified as to whether or not your talk proposal has been submitted via email by early-June.
 The talks selected will be published on pybay.com shortly thereafter.

 YES!
 Aside from teaching a workshop and/or giving a